samcat437/Milestone-1/README.md

 ### Via Gitpod
 1. Navigate to the Github repository at [here](https://github.com/samcat437/Milestone-1).
 2. Choose "Gitpod."
-3. In the Bash terminal, type: "python3 -m http.server".
+3. In the Bash terminal, type: `python3 -m http.server`
 4. Choose "Make Public" when a blue button appears.
 5. Choose "Open Browser" when the options appears.